roomacarthur/the-tipsy-quiz/README.md

 - Quiz

   - A counter to show what question you are on.
+  - A button to allow for speech synthesis to read out the question.
   - Your current score.
   - The Question itself.
   - 4 answers buttons of which only 1 is correct.